sindresorhus/grunt-shell/readme.md

 Type: `string`, `function`

 The command you want to run or a function which returns it.
 Supports underscore templates.

+*command can be omitted by directly setting the target with the command.*

 ## Options